Bourkies/Firebase-Bingo-Platform/tools/homie_hunt_creator/homie_hunt_creator.md

 # Homie Hunt Creator - Project Plan

+# IMPORNTANT NOTE - THE READ ME HAS NOT BEEN UPDATE TO INCLUDE DETAILS ABOUT THE CSV_TO_JSON FILE OR CHANGES TO RUNNING THE CREATOR SCRIPT

 ## 1. Overview

 This tool is a command-line utility written in Python designed to automate the creation of a "Homie Hunt" bingo event.
 It takes a structured JSON file as input, fetches images from a specified wiki, composes them into a single "tall" board image, and generates a corresponding CSV file for the tiles.
 This CSV is formatted for direct import into the Firebase Bingo Platform.